Edit on GitHub

 Signal Interface

-DYNAMIXEL’s communicate at one of the following signal levels:
+DYNAMIXEL servos communicate using one of the following digital serial interfaces:

-The SDK and its examples were written using ROBOTIS USB2DYNAMIXEL signal converter, which is shown below.
+The SDK and its examples were written for compatibility with the ROBOTIS U2D2 USB to Serial converter, which is shown below.
 You can use any other converter as long as it generates TTL or RS485-level signals.

-Since the other signal ports, such as UART, I2C, etc., are in various conditions depending on the controller specification, modify SDK yourselves and optimize your codes to your own controllers.
+Since other signal ports, such as UART, I2C, etc., may differ based on your controller specification, advanced users may wish to modify the SDK themselves to optimize for their specific controllers.

 Controllers

-The SDK was tested on a desktop PC and some common SBCs such as Raspberry Pi and ODROID, in the following OS:
+The SDK was tested on desktop PC and some common SBCs such as Raspberry Pi and ODROID, with the following OS configurations:

 PC Intel Joule Up Board Raspberry Pi ODROID